-Michael Rishawn is an actor and playwright.
+Michael Rishawn is an actor and writer.
 New York Credits: Old Masters (The Flea), 24-hour plays (The New School), History Boys (Gallery Players), workshops at Roundabout Theatre Company.
-Regional: Wig Out (Studio Theatre), Much Ado About Nothing, Two Gentleman of Verona, All’s Well (Shakespeare Theatre Company), A Christmas Carol, Antony & Cleopatra (Hartford Stage), Henry V(Philadelphia Shakespeare).
+Regional: Handjob (Echo Theatre) Wig Out (Studio Theatre), Much Ado About Nothing, Two Gentleman of Verona, All’s Well (Shakespeare Theatre Company), A Christmas Carol, Antony & Cleopatra (Hartford Stage), Henry V (Philadelphia Shakespeare).
 Sundance Screenwriters' Lab Finalist (Mama's Boy), Bay Area Playwrights Festival Finalist (Not Another Sidney Poitier).
 MFA, UCSD.
 BFA, The Hartt School.

 Emily Shain (Actor)

 Emily Shain is a professional actor, teacher, and coach based in New York City.
 She has been on stages across the US as well as on the small screen.
 She is a partner with the Back Room Shakespeare project and co-founder of Performing Prose.
 MFA: UCSD